alexkehayias/chocolatier/README.md

 ## Usage

+1. Compile the javascript using `lein cljsbuild once`
-Load `chocolatier.server` to start the test server and a browser repl.
-Load `chocoloatier.engine.core` and call `(reset-game!)` to start the game.
+2. Load `chocolatier.server` to start the test server and a browser repl
+3. Load `chocoloatier.engine.core` and call `(reset-game!)` to start the game

 ## Entity Component System